vedang/vedang.me/content/about/index.md

 Some useful things on my Github account:

--   [cheatsheets](https://github.com/vedang/csaoid) : Some common commands / ways to do things.
-The Git one is especially useful.
--   [emacs-up](https://github.com/helpshift/emacs-up) : A bare-bones config for Clojure programming in Emacs.
+-   [pdf-tools](https://github.com/vedang/pdf-tools) : Emacs support library for PDF files.
+-   [ox-neuron](https://github.com/vedang/ox-neuron) : An exporter for Org-Mode, which exports org-mode content to markdown, as understood by the Neuron and Emanote Static Site generators.
 -   [clj-fdb](https://github.com/vedang/clj%5Ffdb) : An early version Clojure wrapper on top of the Java API for FoundationDB.
+-   [bb-scripts](https://github.com/vedang/bb-scripts) : Small scripts written in Babashka.
 -   [el-spice](https://github.com/vedang/el-spice) : A minor mode to improve the coding experience of writing Emacs Lisp.
 -   [org-mode-crate](https://github.com/vedang/org-mode-crate) : Super powered configuration for org-mode.
 Everything I use in my org flow.
+-   [emacs-up](https://github.com/helpshift/emacs-up) : A bare-bones config for Clojure programming in Emacs.
+-   [cheatsheets](https://github.com/vedang/csaoid) : Some common commands / ways to do things.
+The Git one is especially useful.
 -   [nginx-nonewlines](https://github.com/vedang/nginx-nonewlines) : A Nginx module to strip out all whitespace.
 (This was my Helpshift Interview task)